 After visiting students at nearby Old Dominion University, Jermayne and a friend drove to Hampton to pray.
 They prayed for the students, the administration and the professors.
 They specifically asked God to surface a Hampton student or a group of students to ignite a fire for Jesus there.

 Jermayne works with a mission organization called Impact.
-Previously connected to Campus Crusade for Christ, Impact reaches out to emerging African-American leaders to help them become spiritually focused, financially free and morally fit -- taking the truth of Jesus Christ to the campus, the community and the world.
+Previously connected to Cru, Impact reaches out to emerging African-American leaders to help them become spiritually focused, financially free and morally fit -- taking the truth of Jesus Christ to the campus, the community and the world.

 Since Impact is often started at a grass-roots level, where an interested student or group of students might rally peers together, Jermayne is a full-time coach, but not in athletics.
 Instead, those students who desire to pioneer the ministry on their campuses can call or e-mail him.
 He answers questions, challenges and encourages students, sends them resources, and prays with them.

 Two Dreams Collide

 Carla yearned for an avenue to get other students at Hampton excited about Jesus.
 And not just the girls down the hall: She wants all students to hear about Him -- even those she doesn't yet know.
 Carla, who plans to become a civil-rights attorney, thought she would be taken more seriously if she had a platform to tell others about the difference Christ had made in her life.

 She began talking to God about this idea of starting a ministry.
 After a while, she felt like God was asking her to do something for the other students at Hampton that would help them know Him better.

 A friend from home told Carla about a Christian group called Impact that was hosting four conferences around the country that year -- in December 2004 -- so she signed up to attend the one in Washington, D.C.
 The biennial conference includes seminars and social time, as well as outreaches such as distributing boxes of food to people in need.